huaminghuangtw/Evergreen-Notes/Permanent-Notes/love.md

 > _[“Love consists in this, that two solitudes protect and touch and greet each other.” — Rainer Maria Rilke](https://www.brainyquote.com/quotes/rainer_maria_rilke_164598)_

-> _“You don't love because: you love despite; not for the virtues, but despite the faults.” — William Faulkner_
+> _“You don’t love because: you love despite; not for the virtues, but despite the faults.” — William Faulkner_

 > _“I have learned not to worry about love; but to honor its coming with all my heart.” — Alice Walker_